Kinovea/kinovea-docs/source/capture/livedelay.rst

 This function is very useful for self-coaching: set the delay to be approximately the total time of the exercise plus the time necessary to come back to the computer, if any.
 The camera and Kinovea can then be left unattended.
-By the time you are done with your exercise and come back to the computer you should see a replay of the performance.
+By the time you are done with your exercise and come back to the computer you should see a replay of the action.

 The same approach can be used with a group of students or athletes, forming an uninterrupted queue of intertwined feedback loops.